Shivasai-21/MyApp/README.md

 - Tomcat must be configured with correct permissions for Jenkins user.
 - Use credentials binding in Jenkins for secure GitHub + server authentication.

-Project - 3
+📌 Project 3 – Jenkins Pipeline: Containerized Deployment Activity

-**🔹 Jenkins Pipeline – Containerized Deployment Activity** This project also includes a Jenkinsfile that defines the CI/CD pipeline as code.
-The pipeline automates the following steps:
+🔹 Overview
+This project demonstrates how a Java web application was containerized and deployed through Jenkins pipeline automation.
+The pipeline is defined as code in a Jenkinsfile, ensuring reproducibility, traceability, and zero manual intervention.

+🔄 Pipeline Stages
-Checkout Stage
+1. Checkout Stage
 Pulls the latest code from GitHub (main branch).

-Build Stage
+2. Build Stage

-Uses Maven to package the Java application into a WAR file.
+Uses Maven to package the Java application into a .war file.

-Docker Stage
+3. Docker Stage
 Builds a Docker image with Tomcat and the WAR file.

-Containerizes the application for consistent deployments.
+Containerizes the application for consistent deployments across environments.

-Deploy Stage
+4. Deploy Stage
 Removes any old container instance.

 Runs a new container with dynamic parameters (container-name, host-port).